DecisiveAI/mdai-docs/src/install/local/lifecycle/uninstall.md

 <div class="warning">
   <p>
     Currently, there is no data persistence for Prometheus.
-If you destroy your engine, you'll also be destroying your prometheus instance and all associated data. 🪦
+If you destroy your nucleus, you'll also be destroying your prometheus instance and all associated data. 🪦
   </p>
   <p>
     Until MDAI is able to support a more robust persistence layer or snapshot capability, we recommend using a <a href="https://prometheus.io/docs/prometheus/latest/storage/#remote-storage-integrations" target="_blank">remote storage option</a> for your persistence needs.